What measures does the WHO recommend to try to stop the rapid advance of monkeypox - News

 “Meetings and events that involve physical contact, including sex, can represent a conducive environment for the transmission of monkeypox virus if they involve close, prolonged or frequent interactions between people, which in turn can expose participants to contact with injuries, bodily fluids, respiratory droplets and contaminated materials.
 Planned meetings in areas where smallpox cases have been detected can be safely maintained with a few precautions and information sharing as needed,” the organization adds.

-In Brazil, all confirmed cases of monkeypox so far are of people who have recently been out of the country, except for one of them, who had contact with foreigners.
+In Brazil, all confirmed cases of monkeypox so far are from people who have recently been out of the country, except for one who had contact with foreigners.
 There is no community transmission of the disease, which does not mean that it cannot occur.

 The WHO lists a series of actions that must be carried out in places where there is an outbreak of monkeypox.
 Are they: